city_hall

 A lock or https:// means you've safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Life Sciences Workforce Initiative Launched for Boston Residents
+Life Sciences Workforce Initiative Launched For Boston Residents

 At BIO International Convention, world’s largest gathering of the biotech industry, Mayor Wu unveils community awareness campaign and unprecedented grant funding for industry-aligned life sciences training providers with the goal to train and employ 1,000 Boston residents by end of 2025.